wasp-lang/wasp/web/docs/tutorial/06-actions.md

 <ShowForTs>

-Finally, because we've previously annotated the Action's backend implementation with the correct type, Wasp knows that the `createTask` Action expects a value of type `{ description: string }` (try changing the argument and reading the error message).
+Finally, because we've previously annotated the Action's server implementation with the correct type, Wasp knows that the `createTask` Action expects a value of type `{ description: string }` (try changing the argument and reading the error message).
 Wasp also knows that a call to the `createTask` Action returns a `Task` but are not using it in this example.

 </ShowForTs>